Nattestid ser porten vid

 Nattestid ser porten vid (English: Nighttime Sees the Gate Wide), appears on the album cover as Nattestid..., is the first full-length album released by Norwegian black metal band Taake.
 It was released by Wounded Love Records in 1999.
 The album was written entirely by Hoest, but he brought in a session musician, Tundra, to perform bass and drums.
 It was recorded throughout 1997 and 1998 at Grieghallen.
-Nattestid is part one of a trilogy.
+Nattestid is the first part in a trilogy of albums.
 All the writing on the CD and lyrics in the booklet are written in runes.
-All of the lyrics are sung in Norwegian.
+The album's lyrics are sung in Norwegian.